adamsilver/fdpb/registration.md

 ## Labels

-The first thing we need to know is that each field needs an associated label. this is because:
+The first thing we need to know is that each field needs an associated label.
+This is because:

 - sighted users will be able to see the instructions;
 - visually-impaired users will hear the instructions when using a screen reader; and